Imaniac230/robot-commander/README.md

    ```bash
    SUNO_USE_SMALL_MODELS=True ros2 launch robot_commander_py commanders.launch.py
    ```
-   > The local raw pytorch Bark implementation will attempt to use CUDA by default, if you want run it on CPU only, also specify `SUNO_OFFLOAD_CPU=True`.
-If you have enough memory to hold the full Bark models, you can disable the `SUNO_USE_SMALL_MODELS` option.
+   > If you have enough memory to hold the full Bark models, you can disable the `SUNO_USE_SMALL_MODELS` option.
 Please refer to the [Bark](https://github.com/suno-ai/bark?tab=readme-ov-file#how-much-vram-do-i-need) README for more details.

    > NOTE: Local quantized Bark TTS agent server is currently only experimental.
 For best results, use the raw pytorch models, which do not support a server mode, and must be loaded dynamically for each request.
 To use the TTS server host, disable the `use_pytorch` parameter for the chat commander `text_to_speech` section.
 4. Start providing voice commands in natural language using a "push-to-talk" interface exposed through the `/record_prompt` topic.